caronc/apprise/README.md

 # You can mix and match; add an entry directly if you want too
 # In this entry we associate the 'admin' tag with our notification
-apobj.add('mailto://myemail:mypass@gmail.com', tag='admin')
+apobj.add('mailto://myuser:mypass@hotmail.com', tag='admin')

 # Then notify these services any time you desire.
 The below would
-# notify all of the services loaded into our Apprise object; this includes
+# notify all of the services that have not been bound to any specific
-# all items identified in the configuration files.
+# tag.
 apobj.notify(
     body='what a great notification service!',
     title='my notification title',
 )

-# If you're using tagging, then you can load all of your notifications
-# but only selectively notify the ones associated with one or more
-# matched tags:
+# Tagging allows you to specifically target only specific notification
+# services you've loaded:
 apobj.notify(
     body='send a notification to our admin group' title='Attention Admins',
     # notify any services tagged with the 'admin' tag
     tag='admin',
 )

+# If you want to notify absolutely everything (reguardless of whether
+# it's been tagged or not), just use the reserved tag of 'all':
+apobj.notify(
+    body='send a notification to our admin group' title='Attention Admins',
+    # notify absolutely everything loaded, reguardless on wether
+    # it has a tag associated with it or not:
+    tag='all',
+)
 ```

-If you're interested in reading more about this and other methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API
+If you're interested in reading more about this and other methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API.
+You can also find more examples on how to use the command line tool at: https://github.com/caronc/apprise/wiki/CLI_Usage.